 The increase in aggregate revenues from fuel sales resulted from an increase of \$225.3 million related to an increase in volume of gallons distributed along with an increase of \$35.8 million related to higher selling prices per gallon.
 The increase in volume of gallons distributed was principally due to distributing motor fuels to LGO beginning in 2012, which accounted for 98.8 million gallons, along with an increase of 42.6 million gallons associated with commencement of distributing motor fuels to the newly leased Getty sites and an increase of 1.0 million gallons related to the Express Lane acquisition, offset by decreases of an aggregate of 57.6 million gallons resulting from lost business.
-The decrease from lost business consisted primarily of decreases of 38.0 million gallons due to the expiration of our lease to distribute motor fuels at Ohio Turnpike plazas, 12.3 million gallons related to terminated dealer supply agreements and 7.3 million gallons related to the divesture of Sunoco sites and 3.0 million gallons associated with closing of low volume sites.
+The decrease from lost business consisted primarily of decreases of 38.0 million gallons due to the expiration of our lease to distribute motor fuels at Ohio Turnpike plazas, 12.3 million gallons related to terminated dealer supply agreements and 7.3 million gallons related to marketplace competition.
+The increase in volume distributed for the year ended December 31, 2012, was offset further by decreases of 7.1 million gallons related to the divesture of Sunoco sites and 3.0 million gallons associated with closing of low volume sites.